Sticky space

 How School Fundraiser Analytics Improves Sales

-Understanding your numbers can make a big difference
+Understanding your numbers can make a big difference.

 Using your sales reports as a school fundraiser analytics tool pays off.
-To bring this point home, we’ll use a real-life example of a school that improved their sales by over $3,000 from the prior year.
+To bring this point home, we’ll use a real-life example of a school that improved its sales by over $3,000 from the prior year.

 Example School Fundraiser Sales Results in 2014